saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 See [here](../../reference/domain.md) for more information about setting up a domain and DNS settings for use with Saltbox.

-Note: there is planned support for running without a domain, but it is not complete and is not well-tested.

 ##Cloud Storage

 A base assumption in Saltbox is that you are storing your media on cloud storage.
 Saltbox can be set up to use any cloud storage provider that [Rclone](https://rclone.org/) supports.
 However, Google Drive via [G-Suite Business](https://gsuite.google.com/pricing.html) is the preferred choice among users.
 Some of the components are designed expressly for Google Drive, like the Google Drive monitoring in plex-autoscan and the service-account rotation in cloudplow.